-Our onsite Speech and Language team support pupils' communication so they can achieve their potential
+Our onsite Speech and Language team support pupils/students communication so they can achieve their potential.

-St Mary's School and College is specialist school for children with speech, language and communication needs.
-We take a Total Communication approach to enabling our pupils to communicate.
+St Mary's School and College is a specialist school for children with speech, language and communication needs.
+We take a Total Communication approach to enabling our pupils/students to communicate.

 The Speech and Language Therapy team consists of Speech and Language Therapists and Speech and Language Therapy Assistants.
-All of our Speech and Language Therapists are HCPC and RCSLT registered and offer a high level of expertise in working with children and young people with communication disorders within the context of a complex range of needs.
+All of our Speech and Language Therapists are HCPC and RCSLT registered and offer a high level of expertise in working with communication disorders within the context of a complex range of needs.
 The team supports the assessment, diagnosis and management of speech, language and communication needs; social skills and pragmatic language development, and eating and drinking difficulties.
-The Speech and Language Therapy team is based on site and interdisciplinary working is a core part of our provision.
-We provide advice and work collaboratively with colleagues including teachers, residential staff, Occupational Therapists, and parents and carers.
+The Speech and Language Therapy team is based on-site and interdisciplinary working is a core part of our provision.
+We provide advice and work collaboratively with colleagues including teachers, residential staff, Occupational Therapists and parents/carers.
 This allows us to support and extend speech, language and social communication skills in the classroom, community, and other settings.

 St Mary’s advocates a Total Communication approach.
-This involves the use of a combination of verbal and non-verbal strategies to support expressive and receptive communication.
-A range of methods can be employed as part of a Total Communication approach, including: facial expression, gesture and pantomime; voice and speech; drawing and writing; signing (at St Mary’s all staff and pupils are taught Sign Supported English); low technology aids e.g. Symbol books/PECS; high technology aids including tablets and speech apps.
+This involves the use of verbal stratergies and Augmentative and Alternative Communication (AAC).
+A range of methods can be employed as part of a Total Communication approach, including: facial expression, gesture and pantomime; voice and speech; drawing and writing; signing (at St Mary’s all staff and pupils/students are taught Sign Supported English); low technology aids e.g. Symbol books/PECS; high technology aids including tablets and speech apps.